Explore

 Boroka Lookout, Brambuk The National Park and Cultural Centre and Stapylton and Plantation Campgrounds have been assessed for accessibility.

-A TrailRider all-terrain wheelchair and TrailRider Volunteers are available for park visitors with low mobility to explore the natural beauty of Grampians National Park.
+The Grampians TrailRider is available for bookings.
+The TrailRider all-terrain wheelchair and TrailRider Volunteers are for park visitors with low mobility to explore the natural beauty of Grampians National Park.
 The TrailRider is fitted with an electric motors to assist operators on steeper sections of walking tracks.
 Chair passengers are required to wear a bike helmet.

 Assistance dogs are welcome in Parks Victoria parks and reserves.
 Entry requirements apply for parks and reserves that are usually dog prohibited, such as national parks.